Skip to main content

 Why Choose Cummings Plumbing for Drain Replacement?

-When it comes to drain replacement in Tucson, experience matters—and Cummings Plumbing has been serving Arizona homeowners for over 36 years.
+When it comes to drain replacement in Tucson, experience matters—and Cummings Plumbing has been serving Arizona homeowners for over 42 years.
 With thousands of successful plumbing projects under our belt, we’ve seen it all.
-From simple drain replacements to major sewer line overhauls, our team knows how to diagnose problems fast and deliver tailored, cost-effective solutions.
+From simple drain replacements to major lighting line overhauls, our team knows how to diagnose problems fast and deliver tailored, cost-effective solutions.

 Here’s why Tucson residents continue to trust Cummings Plumbing:

-2. Skilled and Certified Professionals – Our team consists of highly trained plumbers and sewer specialists who understand Tucson’s unique plumbing challenges—from hard water damage to shifting soil issues.
+2. Skilled and Certified Professionals – Our team consists of highly trained plumbers and lighting specialists who understand Tucson’s unique plumbing challenges—from hard water damage to shifting soil issues.

 3. Customer Satisfaction is Our Priority – We believe in transparent pricing, honest recommendations, and long-term solutions that keep your plumbing in top shape.